JereKuusela/valheim-expand_world_data/README.md

 - maxAltitude (default: `1000` meters): Maximum terrain altitude.
 - minOceanDepth (default: `0` meters): Minimum ocean depth (interpolated from zone corners so slightly different from `minAltitude`).
 - maxOceanDepth (default: `0` meters): Maximum ocean depth (interpolated from zone corners so slightly different from `maxAltitude`).
-- minVegetation (default: `0`): Minimum vegetation mask (random value from 0.0 to 1.0, only used in Mistlands biome).
+- minVegetation (default: `0`): Minimum vegetation mask (random value from 0.0 to 1.0, only used in Ashlands and Mistlands biome).
-- maxVegetation (default: `0`): Maximum vegetation mask (random value from 0.0 to 1.0, only used in Mistlands biome).
+- maxVegetation (default: `0`): Maximum vegetation mask (random value from 0.0 to 1.0, only used in Ashlands and Mistlands biome).
+- surroundCheckVegetation (default: `false`): If enabled, the vegetation is placed near higher vegetation mask.
+  - This is sampled within a single zone.
+The check requires at least 10 samples, so the first 10 spawning attempts always fail.
+  - Recommended to use `forcePlacement` for more spawning attempts.
+  - The vegetation is placed, if the surrounding vegetation mask is higher than the average mask.
+- surroundCheckDistance (default: `20` meters): Distance of the vegetation mask check.
+- surroundCheckLayers (default: `2`): How many points are checked.
+  - The distance is divided into ring shaped layers.
+  - Each layer checks 6 points around the spawn point.
+- surroundBetterThanAverage (default: `0`): How much better the mask must be than the average mask.
+  - This scales the requirement from the average mask to the highest mask.
+  - The value must be less than 1.0 because the mask can't be higher than the highest mask.
+  - Negative values can also be used.
 - minTilt (default: `0` degrees): Minimum terrain angle.
 - maxTilt (default: `90` degrees): Maximum terrain angle.
 - terrainDeltaRadius (default: `0` meters): Radius for terrain delta limits.